 Final Say

-I hope, you the above information regarding the Everest Base Camp Trek in July and August, We have selected some best trek in Nepal for Monsoon season.
-Do compare between all treks and plan your trek in Nepal for July and August.
+I hope you have found the above information regarding the Everest Base Camp Trek in July and August helpful.
+We have selected some of the best treks in Nepal for the Monsoon season.
+Compare all the treks and plan your trek in Nepal for July and August.